-- (a) a lagoon, swamp or other natural collection of water, whether permanent or intermittent - (b) the bed and banks and any other element confining or containing the water.
+- (a) if a feature is identified on the watercourse identification map as a lake-means the feature identified on the map; or - (b) otherwise, includes - i. a lagoon, swamp or other natural collection of water, whether permanent or intermittent - ii. the bed and banks and any other element confining or containing the water.

-Levee see the Water Act 2000, schedule 4
+Levee see the Water Act 2000, schedule 4.